AmitOfir4/Whalo-Backend-Exam/docs/scaling-guidelines.md

 | `normal` | 2         |
 | `low`    | 1         |

-High-priority logs are processed before lower-priority ones within the same consumer's prefetch window.
+High-priority logs are consumed before lower-priority ones within the same consumer's prefetch window.

+**Priority-aware flushing** on the worker side: when the log worker's buffer contains any `high` priority message, its flush threshold shrinks from `BATCH_SIZE` → `BATCH_SIZE / 5` and its flush interval from `BATCH_INTERVAL_MS` → `BATCH_INTERVAL_MS / 4`.
+High-priority logs therefore reach MongoDB well ahead of the normal flush window, even under moderate load — without sacrificing the throughput benefit of batching when only `normal`/`low` traffic is present.

 ### RabbitMQ Clustering
 For high availability, deploy a RabbitMQ cluster with mirrored queues: